rebeccaquey/breinify/Breinify/my-app/README.md

 * You can add a new card and save it to the database.
 Just type in the Name and Description, and the Creation Time will be the local time of the user.
 * You can edit the name of any card
 * You can delete any card

+### Redis

+In server/index.js, redis can be used to cache the data.
+Since there are only 100 cards, it is fast to retrieve all of the data from the MySQL database, but once you start having a lot of cards, caching with redis will help with retrieval time because of it's in-memory store.